Stainless Steel vs Aluminum Weed Grinders

 Stainless Steel Grinders are More Expensive, Duh.

-But there are still a couple other reasons someone might go with aluminum or stainless steel.
-Cost is the big obvious one, and only a couple brands even sell stainless steel weed grinders so you don't have many brands to choose from.
-ZAM happens to be one of them, and I encourage you to take a look at our products, but also here is a list of all the brands selling stainless steel grinders.
+ZAM happens to be one of them, and I encourage you to take a look at our stainless steel grinders, but also here is a list of all brands selling stainless steel grinders.
 Going through that list you would see that stainless steel grinders are rather expensive compared to aluminum grinders.

-Check out this article: Are Expensive Grinders Worth It
+Check out this article: Are Expensive Grinders Worth It?

-The basic-bitch aluminum grinders that you can find on Amazon are from low quality materials, which mean little thought has often gone into the design.
-That can’t be said, however, for the many different aluminum brands that currently dominate the market.
-Here’s a list of all the major weed grinder brands.
 All of these are aluminum 6061 or higher, and there’s a reason for that.
 The hardness of the material does matter.
 It would be unfair to both cast aside lower quality aluminum grinders and say they aren’t as good because of the grade of metal, and then turn around and say stainless steel grinders serve no purpose.
 The hardness of the material matters, but how much does it matter to you?

-Stainless Steel Weed GrinderAluminum Has a Greater Variety of Design and Colors
+Aluminum Has a Greater Variety of Design and Colors

 Cost aside, there are a lot more aluminum grinders for sale.
 From cute and girly weed grinders, to novelty vibrating ones, aluminum is the most common metal grinders are made from.
 Most people simply don’t care about the hypothetical issues with inhaling aluminum, but if you’re this far down the article, it’s likely you don’t fall into that category.

-The last minor characteristic that could influence your choice of aluminum vs steel, is the weight of the grinder.
-Stainless steel grinders are heavy, and that’s an understatement.
 Our two piece stainless steel weighs a pound.
-Our 2.5” stainless steel grinder weighs almost a 1.4 pounds.
+Our 2.5” 4-piece stainless steel grinder weighs almost a 1.4 pounds.
 These really aren’t the type of grinders you want to carry around in your basketball shorts.
 Even our smallest 1.8” steel grinder could be used as a weapon should the need arise.

 Conclusion: